Mubashir15700/MicroSphere/README.md

 - **Auth Service** – Manages user registration and login, returns signed JWT tokens.
 - **User Service** – Manages user data in MongoDB, with Redis caching implemented in the "Get All Users" API.
 - **Task Service** – Manages tasks in MongoDB, and sends messages to RabbitMQ.
 Redis caching is used in the "Get All Tasks" API.
-- **Notification Service** – Subscribes to RabbitMQ and sends notifications to users.
-Redis caching is used in the "Get All Notifications" API.
+- **Notification Service** – Subscribes to RabbitMQ, stores notifications via Prisma (MySQL), and sends real-time notifications to the client using Socket.IO.
+Redis caching is used in the “Get All Notifications” API.
-- **Client (Next.js)** – React-based frontend using Zustand for global state management (under development).
+- **Client (Next.js)** – React-based frontend using Zustand for global state management and Socket.IO client for real-time notifications.
 - **MongoDB** – Stores persistent data for users and tasks.
 - **Prisma ORM with MySQL** – For notifications persistence.
 - **Redis** – Caching layer for User, Task and Notification services to improve read performance.